 A duty of care exists as part of the contract of employment in the NHS.
 This duty of care is owed in delict or tort as there is no direct contractual agreement between the patient and practitioner.
 Should a patient consult an advanced practitioner privately action may be possible against the individual within the realms of contractual law.

-The question of whether nurses are obliged to provide assistance to the public outwith their employment and at all times is less clear.
-Legally, healthcare professionals are obliged to provide care to patients in an emergency situation outwith their work environment if they have an existing professional relationship with the individual or they have created the situation which resulted in harm to the individual ( NMC, 2008).
+Whether nurses are obliged to provide assistance to the public outwith their employment and at all times is less clear.
+Legally, healthcare professionals are obliged to provide care to patients in an emergency situation outwith their work environment:

-From a professional perspective, nurses remain accountable for their actions and have a professional duty to provide care.
-The standard of care expected in such a situation would be that which could be reasonably expected from any health care professional with their knowledge, skills and experience.
+In these situations, nurses remain accountable for their actions and have a professional duty to provide care.
+The standard of care expected in such a situation would be that which could be reasonably expected from any health care professional with their knowledge, skills and experience (NMC, 2015).